karokosmos/bitcoin_market_analyzer/README.md

 ### [DEMO](https://bitcoin-market-analyzer.netlify.app/)

-The Bitcoin market analyzer gives you an analysis of the market based on the given date range.
+The Bitcoin market analyzer gives you an analysis of the market based on the given date range (in the past).
 The analysis contains the following information:
 - longest bearish (downward) trend
 - date with the highest trading volume
 - best days to buy and sell bitcoin to get most profit